 Lyon Peak is in the northern Pine Nut mountains southeast of Dayton, NV.

-It is most easily accessed via Old Como road- a popular 4wd route leading to the the Ghost Town of Como, NV.
+It is most often accessed via Old Como road - a popular 4wd route leading to the the Ghost Town of Como, NV.

 This area is littered with old mining stakes, rancher trails, and powerline access roads.

-Old Como Road (aka the Como Ghost Town trail) leads south from Dayton, NV before reaching the Como Saddle at 11mi.
-High clearance 4wd is definitely recommended and the road will likely be impassable during rainy/snowy conditions- though in the summer months I have had no substantial issues getting my Subaru Outback to the Como saddle.
+Old Como Road (aka the Como Ghost Town trail) leads south from Dayton, NV before reaching the Como Saddle.
+High clearance 4wd is definitely recommended and the road will likely be impassable during rainy/snowy conditions.

 From the intersection travel 1 mile to a right turn onto Old Como Road.
 Follow Old Como Road past the schools.
 After about a mile the pavement ends near some public land signage and a turnout that is used as a 4wd staging area.
 From the pavement end it is 10.5 slow rocky miles to the saddle.